ajgrayson/weava/README.md

 Note:

+- if you are deploying to a non-prod server then you will need to update the server URL
 - deploy:setup - creates all the folders etc.
 - deploy:migrations - deploys the app, runs migrations and starts it